ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 10kya. began living in settlements and burying dead together

+Until recently, infectious diseases the main cause of human death

+From skeleton, can infer:
+Disease/Trauma: syphylus, hicking, fracture heals, embedded materials from weapons, etc.
+Lifestyle: Have osteoarthritis (in particular areas indicating higher activity hear)
+Diet: Permanently formed tooth enamel as a child reveals childhood diet.
+      Carbon and nitrogen concentrations in bone indicate if eating plants, terrestrial or marine animals Tooth decay

 ----------------------------------------
 How can we be so polytypic, yet also be genetically similar compared to other primates?